chsnell/pe_server/README.md

 This is still being tweaked and documented.
 See the "Contributions" section below.

+**Next version of Puppet Enterprise:** The next minor or major release of PE will likely render this module useless and incompatible.
+We'll see what happens.

 ## Example Usage

 I have a sample "control repository" available at